Patients with a common type of metal hip implant should have annual health checks for life, according to the UK body for regulating medical devices.

-It is estimated that in total, 49,000 people in the UK have been given metal-on-metal implants with a width of 36mm or above.
+It is estimated that 49,000 people in the UK have been given metal-on-metal implants with a width of 36mm or above.
 This represents a minority of the patients given hip replacements, who mostly have devices featuring ceramic or smaller metal heads.

 In 2010 there were 76,759 hip replacements, and approximately 5% of these surgeries used an metal-on-metal implant sized 36mm or above.

 What exactly is the problem with metal-on-metal implants?

 All hip implants wear down over time as the ball and cup slide against each other during walking and running.
 Although many people live the rest of their lives without needing a replacement implant, any implant may eventually need surgery to remove or replace its components.